stvrmrz/book-club/README.md

-# Book Manager
+# User Authentication Manager

 ## Description
-A platform for managing book lists.
+A platform for user authentication where users can sign up and log in.

 ## Features
-- Users can sign up, log in, and manage their book lists.
+- Users can sign up, log in.

 ## Technologies Used
 - Node.js